What is Therapeutic Ultrasound (UST)? Effect, Indication, Contraindication

 • ‘Micro-massage’ effect: This is thought to be due to the periodic nature of the sound pressure field.

-Therapeutic ultrasound indications
+Indications of therapeutic ultrasound indications

 1. Muscle pain.